Frequently Asked Questions

 NL-1000 CD Amsterdam

-To order high resolution images of posters from the IISH and Landsberger collections, you have to turn to the International Institute of Social History.
-Information is available at http://socialhistory.org/en/services ; enquiries can be sent to the IISH by .
+To order high resolution images of posters featured on this website, you have to turn to the International Institute of Social History.
+Information is available at https://socialhistory.org/en/services ; enquiries can be sent to the IISH by .
 Please note that hi-res scans are not produced free of charge!
-See http://socialhistory.org/en/services/rates for an overview of the prices.
-Enquiries about posters from the anonymous private collection (call numbers starting with PC) should be sent to .
+See https://socialhistory.org/en/services/rates for an overview of the prices.

-Under certain conditions, posters from the IISH and Landsberger collections can be loaned for exhibitions.
+Under certain conditions, posters shown on this website can be loaned for exhibitions.
 This service is provided through the IISH.
-Information on loans for exhibitions can be found at http://socialhistory.org/en/services ; enquiries can be sent to the IISH by .
-Enquiries about posters from the anonymous private collection (call numbers starting with PC) should be sent to .
+Information on loans for exhibitions can be found at https://socialhistory.org/en/services ; enquiries can be sent to the IISH by .

 Chinese propaganda posters can be bought, but not from us!
 We are always interested in exchanging duplicates, but we are collectors, not poster dealers.

-If you don't want a reprint, have a look at Maopost.com , The Ross Group , the Chisholm Larsson Gallery , Hinky Import and Zitantique .
+If you don't want a reprint, have a look at Maopost.com , The Ross Group , the Chisholm Larsson Gallery and Zitantique .
 All of them offer posters, some also objects.
 Another source for posters and objects is The East is Red .
-Or try Chris To Kwok Ho's Culturegems .
 Electronic versions of posters, suitable for print or web publishing, as well as high quality reprints, can be found at Chinaposters.com .
 ChinesePropaganda.com has a selection of recently produced Cultural Revolution style posters for sale.

 If you happen to be in China: there are still a lot of materials available in the public domain.
 Try the various open antique markets in urban areas.
 In Beijing, the Panjiayuan market on Saturdays and Sundays is a definite must.